armandodev/html/README.md

 Welcome to the **html** repository!
 This repository is a compilation of various web development projects with a primary emphasis on Hypertext Markup Language (HTML).
 Each project is systematically organized within the "projects" directory, following a standardized naming convention for clarity and seamless exploration.

+## Resources

+The following are resources to help you learn HTML:

+- [MDN Web Docs](https://developer.mozilla.org/en-US/docs/Web/HTML).
+This is an excellent resource for learning HTML and web development in general.
+- [learnyouhtml](https://github.com/denysdovhan/learnyouhtml).
+This is a command-line work shopper for learning HTML.
+- [lenguajehtml](https://lenguajehtml.com/html/).
+This is a complete guide to learning HTML in Spanish.
+- [htmlreference](https://htmlreference.io/).
+This is a glossary of HTML elements and attributes.

 ## Project Structure

 Within the "projects" directory, you'll discover distinct web development projects, each identified by a two-digit number followed by the project name.
 Here's an example to illustrate the structure: